 “[The change at Pilot Flying J],” Haslam said, was “not about [Compton].
 This is about me realizing my first love is running Pilot Flying J and wanting to return to that job.”

-Which works fine as an explanation as long as we’re clear that Haslam is only expressing his preference for nine-figure annuities over the eight-figure variety.
+Which works fine as an explanation as long as we’re clear that Haslam could only be expressing his preference for nine-figure annuities over the eight-figure variety.
 Not that the eight-figure annuities are anything to turn down, of course, especially when they’re almost fully guaranteed by way of a legal monopoly and heavy government subsidies.
-But compared to the near $20 billion in annual revenues and $350 million in reported annual profits, the matter of owning the Cleveland Browns (and buying a house in Bratenahl, breaking off a few crumbs for some Cleveland charities, etc.) really is childs’ play.
+But compared to the near $20 billion in annual revenues and $350 million in reported annual profits, the matter of owning the Cleveland Browns (and buying a weekender in Bratenahl, breaking off a few crumbs for some Cleveland charities, etc.) really is childs’ play.

 So how is this different from when Lerner owned the franchise and threw the keys and piles of cash at out-of-town executive types to run things for him?
 For starters, Lerner’s first loves, portraiture and body art, seem a lot less distracting than Haslam’s first love, which should probably most safely be called, “endless aggregation and consolidation of personal wealth” (because it just can’t be selling Take 5 bars and pork rinds at truck stops).